Pengrowth shares sink nearly 4 per cent on news of debt-easing measures

 “This is a steep price to pay, but reflects the company’s challenged financial situation, notwithstanding management’s efforts to improve leverage ratios through extensive asset sales,” Barclays PLC analysts, led by Grant Hofer, said in a note to clients.

-The shares on Tuesday pared earlier losses and were down about 2.4 per cent at 74 cents (Canadian) in midday trading on the Toronto Stock Exchange.
+The shares on Tuesdayclosed down about 3.95 per cent at 73 cents (Canadian) on the Toronto Stock Exchange.
 It’s a far cry from levels hit in 2014, before the collapse in global oil prices, which has pressured shares of even the sector’s largest companies.

 In a sign of its sinking fortunes, Pengrowth said the New York Stock Exchange had issued a non-compliance order in May and warned that its stock would be delisted from the bourse by Nov.
 16 unless the shares climb above $1 (U.S.)